 - Not all individuals who apply are accepted into the volunteer program.

 The LCAS Ongoing Volunteer Program typically holds quarterly New Volunteer Orientation Classes in the winter, spring, summer, and fall.
-Applications for the program are also typically accepted on a quarterly basis.
+Find the link below for submitting an application.
+Once complete, you will be contacted via email once registration for the next orientation is open.
+Applications are kept on file for 6 months.
+If you are unable to attend a orientation in that timeframe, you will need to reapply to volunteer.
 Please remember, this program is only for volunteers 16 years old and up.
 Visit our Youth Volunteer Opportunities

 page for information for younger volunteers.